 The opportunity to exchange research ideas with my fellow researchers is extremely helpful because my colleagues are great in flagging areas of potential challenge, even at such an early stage of our research.

-What benefits do you think your course and the University will give you on graduation?
+What benefits do you think your course and the University will give you?

 The Politics department at The University of Manchester will provide me with the tools to continue a successful career in European affairs and political economy, and achieve my life-long ambition of becoming a distinguished scholar in my field.